bnorthan/inf-428-data-analytics-online/Module5/Metrics.md

 ## Sensitivity and Specificity
 * Sensitivity
   * If a person has diabetes how often will it be detected?
 (True positives)
+  * If 120 people have diabetes and 100 are detected Sensitivity is 100/120
 * Specificity
   * If a person does not have diabetes how often will they test negative?
-(True negatives)
+(True negatives) 120 people do not have diabetes, 110 are labeled negative then sensitivity = 110/120.
 * What is the easiest way to get 100% Sensitivity
 * What is the easiest way to get 100% Specificity